teracow/googliser/README.md

 - (2016-06-08) It's ignoring the failure limit due to the new concurrency code inserted yesterday.
 Hoping to fix that today.
 - Display output during download needs to be a little more sensible.
 Still using the test program's output.
 - 'quiet' mode has not been enabled yet.
-This will supress diasplay output.
+This will supress display output.
 Low on my list but I'll correct this soon.

 ---
 **Work-in-Progress**

 - (2016-06-08) - Concurrent downloads are now available!
 Can perform 8 wgets at the same time (much faster).
-Still got some cleanup to do though, which I'll get to tomorrow ~ after fixing the car. :)
+Still got some cleanup to do though. :)

 ---
 **To-Do List**